abinit/abinit/doc/tutorial/paw1.md

 ## Projector Augmented-Wave technique, how to use it?

-This lesson aims at showing how to perform a calculation in the frame of the PAW method.
+This lesson aims at showing how to perform a calculation within the **Projector Augmented-Wave** (PAW) method.

 You will learn how to launch a PAW calculation and what are the main input variables that govern convergence and numerical efficiency.
-It is supposed that you already know how to use ABINIT in the norm-conserving pseudopotential case.
+You are supposed to already know how to use ABINIT in the _Norm-Conserving PseudoPotential_ (NCPP) case.

 This lesson should take about 1.5 hour.

-## 1 Summary of the PAW method
+## 1. Summary of the PAW method

-The PAW (Projector Augmented-Wave) method has been introduced by Peter Blochl in 1994.
+The **Projector Augmented-Wave** approach has been introduced by Peter Blochl in 1994:
-As he says:

-> The projector augmented-wave method is an extension of augmented wave methods and the pseudopotential approach, which combines their traditions into a unified electronic structure method".
+> The Projector Augmented-Wave method is an extension of augmented wave methods and the pseudopotential approach, which combines their traditions into a unified electronic structure method".
   It is based on a linear and invertible transformation (the PAW transformation)